 Agent-readable text files

-/llms.txt is the explicit signal that a site has thought about AI agent access.
-Crawlers and agents that support the spec will read it before crawling anything else.
+/llms.txt is an explicit signal that a site has thought about AI

 /llms.txtexists at the canonical origin, is served asContent-Type: text/plain, and is valid Markdown.All URLs referenced in